WidgetKing/cpextra/docs/variables/command.md

 :::

 ::: warning Warning: Slide labels including spaces
 You may run into an issue when trying to complete a slide whose name has a space in it.
-This is because spaces are automatically removed in assignments.
-To keep the space you will need to surround the slide name in [].
+This is because spaces are automatically removed in assignment parameters of command variables.
+To preserve the spaces in slide names you will need to surround the slide name with square braces like these [].
 [See this page for more information](./special-behaviour.html#for-string-values)
 :::

 ## xcmndDisable